 There are also different processes available for employers who need visas for their employees, and for entrepreneurs and other highly talented individuals.

-If you’re unsure which family-based immigration process is right for your loved ones, request a consultation with our attorney at our law firm.
-We listen to your story and examine your situation, assess your needs and eligibility, and educate you about your legal options.
+If you’re unsure which family-based immigration process is right for your loved ones, request a consultation with our experience team from the office of Jamile Moraes Pellicer P.A today.
+We are here to listen to your story and examine your situation, assess your needs and eligibility, and educate you about your legal options.

 Our tri-Lingual team is happy to assist you – we speak English, Spanish and Portuguese.